aditya699/Neural-Memory-for-Long-Context-LMs/Attention Mechanisms/selfattention.md

-# Understanding Transformers: From Embeddings to Attention
+# Understanding Self-Attention

-A comprehensive guide to how transformer models predict text, from token embeddings to self-attention mechanisms.
+A comprehensive guide to how self-attention mechanisms work.

 ---